railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. note::  Example Categories of Partners

 	A partner can be assigned to several categories.
-These enable you to create alternative classifications as necessary, usually in a hierarchical form.
+These enable you to create alternativen classifications as necessary, usually in a hierarchical form.

 	Here are some structures that are often used: